 - Arrogant as a summer day. 🌞

-17. Arrogant as a mountain peak
+17. As arrogant as a mountain peak

 Meaning: Someone who feels at the top, looking down on everyone else.